sethalves/spatial-audio-room/README.md

 ### Install the dependencies

-If developing using the published HiFi Web Audio API:
+Install the dependencies:
 ```
 npm install
-npm run install-audio-api
 ```

-If developing using a local copy of the HiFi Web Audio API, build it alongside the demo source, then:
+If developing using a local copy of the *HiFi Web Audio API*, build it alongside the demo source, then:
 ```
-npm install
 npm run install-local-audio-api
 ```

 ### Build the demo app

 For production:
 ```